Jademaster/compositionalmarkov/README.md

 >>> m1.precompile(10)
 >>> m2.precompile(10)
 ```
-Open markov processes can be joined by identifing the vertices in `outa` with the vertices in `inb`.
+Open markov processes are joined by identifing the vertices in `outa` with the vertices in `inb`.

 ```python
 >>> compose(m1,m2)